Pivotal Events

 During the enforce the timeline step of a Big Picture EventStorming, we might ask the audience for common events that look like good splitters between different phases.
 Events with a clear distinction between before and after.

-We might pick the key moments of the overarching business transaction, like Contract Signed, Payment Received, Item Delivered, etc.
+We might select key moments of the overarching business transaction, such as Contract Signed, Payment Received, Item Delivered, etc.

 Duplicated or overlapping events may signal a Pivotal Event.

 The number of duplicate sticky notes might also provide insights.
-Different participants’ narratives tend to converge on the same events.
+The narratives of different participants tend to converge on the same events.

-The precise wording may be different (and interesting to investigate), but a cluster with compatible interpretations probably signals an event on a responsibility boundary.
+The precise wording may differ (and be interesting to investigate), but a cluster with compatible interpretations likely signals an event at a responsibility boundary.

-We won’t usually spend much time in the detection phase.
-We don’t have enough information yet to look for perfection.
+Therefore, we typically spend little time in the detection phase.
+There isn’t enough information yet to strive for perfection.
 We need plausibility and a balanced distribution of the areas between the Pivotal Event.

 An event at the very beginning or the very end is not a good candidate for a Pivotal Event; a splitter needs to be somewhere in the middle.